godaddy/gasket/docs/guides/authoring-presets.md

 `@gasket` presets should follow the naming convention `@gasket/{name}-preset`, which will allow them to be referenced using [short names](#short-names).
 Otherwise, presets need to end with the `-preset` suffix.
-This is how gasket determines what packages are presets or not.
+This is how Gasket determines what packages are presets or not.

 #### Good names